 Adhesion means how well the coatings bond with the surface material.
 When it comes to adhesion properties, Epoxy has a much better adhesion power compared to Polyurethane.

-When resin and hardener are combined, the resulting epoxy bonds pretty well to any material, particularly hard surfaces such as concrete and masonry.
+When epoxy resin and hardener are combined, the resulting epoxy bonds pretty well to any material, particularly hard surfaces such as concrete floors and masonry.
 Polyurethane also has a good adhesion power but not as good as Epoxy adhesion.

 Both these coats are highly durable.
 For a coat to be durable, it should be able to adapt to various situations and should change according to the need.
 Epoxy is very hard and strong and doesn’t stretch much, its solid nature makes it very durable.